For the last 12 years, we have offered our Photo Assistant Boot Camp; and as the commercial photography industry evolves, so have we.

 As the photography industry evolved from film to digital, the role of a Photographers Assistant has evolved and Photo Assistants must now become more technically proficient in lighting than ever before as their roll on set increasing evolves to that of: "Lighting Technician".

+Traditionally, Photo Assistant skills were taught by the Photographers they worked with and other Photo Assistants.
 The more you assisted and the more diverse a group of photographers you assisted, the more you learned; thus, the better your skill set become and the more value you as an assistant you had to bring to the production.

 When I first started working in the commercial photo industry as a photo assistant I had the privilege of working with some amazing old school photographers as well as many of the famous NYC. photographers whose images we have all admired for years.

 In the past most photographers did their own lighting and had exceptional photographic skills both of which they were willing to pass along to those photo assistants willing to put in the time and effort to make themselves a valuable member of the photo team.
-That changed during the early to mid-90's when a new crop of photographers were better known for their outstanding Art Direction skills, and came to rely on ther photo assistants for all on-set production and lighting skills.
+That changed during the early to mid-90's when a new crop of photographers were better known for their outstanding Art Direction skills, and came to rely on their photo assistants for all on-set production and lighting skills.

 We've all attended those photo workshops or events were you walk into a room and are greeted with row upon row of folding chairs.
 This is hardly the most appropriate way to teach photography of any sort.
 It makes very little sense to teach lighting or photography in an environment that is in no way connected to the realities of the "Commercial Photo experience".